wp-plugins/loginradius-for-wordpress/readme.txt

 * API connection check feature for error notification
 * No programming skills required
 * Its simple, secure and reliable
+* User will get the password for traditional login system
 * REST API access and HTTPS support
-* Validate API key and secret
 * Enable API connection check
-* Compatible with Buddypress and bbPress
-* Available in 8 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese and German
+* Available in 9 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese, Brazillian and German
 * 24/7 quick and the best support available from our expert technical team

 = List of Integrated ID Providers =